TO SUM UP OUR PRACTICES, WE LOOK FOR SUSTAINABLE METHODS AND MATERIALS WHENEVER POSSIBLE.

 The twice loved cardboard boxes also make great grass and weed killers if you choose to create a garden of native plants or pollinator friendly flowers (remember to buy plants and seeds from plants that have never been treated with pesticides or the residue in the nectar can kill or weaken pollinators).

-No need to remove any stickers, paper tape or worry about stamp ink either on your cardboard as we only use compostable stickers that arrive on recyclable backings, compostable paper tape, and plant-based inks for our stamps.
+No need to remove paper tape or worry about stamp ink FROM OUR STAMPS either on your cardboard as we only use compostable paper tape and plant-based inks for our stamps.

 If you see plastic tape left behind on your box, it is there from a vendor shipment to us and has been left in place to avoid compromising the strength of the box if removing it will tear up the box.
 Please remove it if you will not be reusing the box for packing or shipping before you recycle.